 - Glendoick will limit physical interaction between staff and customers via physical distancing both in the shop and outside in plant area and carpark.

 - Glendoick has installed plexiglass barriers at till points to reduce the risk of infection for staff and customers.
-Only tills 1 and 3 in the garden centre will be used at first.
 Staff must sanitise the barriers regularly.

 - Staff are encouraged to wash their hands with soap and water as often as possible and for 20 seconds every time.
 They should do so on arrival to and before leaving the garden centre as well as after breaks, use of toilet facilities, after handling deliveries, moving and cleaning trolleys.

 - PPE will be provided in the form of face masks and gloves for employees.
-If the Scottish Government makes PPE/mask mandatory for retail, then staff MUST wear them.
+Staff MUST wear them in accordance with government guidelines.
 Employees will be trained in correct use of PPE, ensuring that they follow the guidance available on use of facemasks and gloves.
 These should be disposed of at the end of shift in a bin provided for that purpose.

 - Posters encouraging staying home when sick, cough and sneeze etiquette, and hand hygiene are located throughout the premises and at the entrance to the garden centre.